TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/58 - Hebrews/Hebrews 9/Hebrews 9.2.md

 ---

-For there was a tabernacle prepared, the first, wherein [were] the candlestick, and the table, and the showbread; which is called the Holy place.
+For a tabernacle was prepared.
+In the first part were the lampstand, the table, and the show bread; which is called the Holy Place.